rust-lang/book/src/ch07-04-bringing-paths-into-scope-with-the-use-keyword.md

 {{#include ../listings/ch07-managing-growing-projects/listing-07-12/output.txt}}
 ```

-Notice there's also a warning that the `use` is no longer used in its scope!
+Notice there’s also a warning that the `use` is no longer used in its scope!
 To
 fix this problem, move the `use` within the `customer` module too, or reference
 the shortcut in the parent module with `super::hosting` within the child
 `customer` module.